Do I Need Planning Permission to Cut Down a Tree?

 • To remove a problem tree or to maintain tree health

-Before picking up that chainsaw it is a good idea to check if you need a permit to remove or prune your tree!
+Before picking up that chainsaw, it is a good idea to check if you need a permit to remove or prune your tree!

 People are sometimes surprised to find out that they do need a permit.
-After all the tree is on their private land isn’t it?
-Despite the trees being on your land the Council can impose vegetation controls and this is quite common across metropolitan Melbourne, as well as in the rural areas.
+After all, the tree is on their private land, isn’t it?
+Despite the trees being on your land, the council can impose vegetation controls and this is quite common across metropolitan Melbourne, as well as in the rural areas.

-In some places the local Council have vegetation controls which mean that you may need to apply for a permit to remove or even prune your tree.
+In some places, the local Council have vegetation controls which mean that you may need to apply for a permit to remove or even prune your tree.
 This may be a planning permit or a local law permit, depending on the controls that the Council have in place.

 What is Required for a Permit

-Generally the Council will also require new tree planting to be done on the property, to replace the tree or trees to be removed.
+Generally, the Council will also require new tree planting to be done on the property to replace the tree or trees to be removed.
 If the tree removal is done as part of a development application (for example an application to build units on the site), the requirement for additional planting will be covered within the request for a landscape plan as part of the proposal.
 If the tree removal is sought on its own, the permit will usually contain details of the new planting that must occur as well.
 You may need to prepare a plan showing the tree planting, or contact the Council to confirm once the planting has been carried out for them to inspect.

 If you need assistance with an application to remove a tree, or need advice on the planning controls over your property, give us a call and we will discuss your options with you.